shamoilarsi/QR-Event-Registration/README.md

 - You can find a live demo [here](https://linkedIn.com/in/shamoilarsi)
 - You can also download the app to test [here](https://drive.google.com/file/d/1Yul7poaKJm7T3Z9q-jDp2DRR8NmTn2A1/view?usp=sharing)

+### Introduction
+Hey, I've been a part of many college events, workshops and seminars.
+While they have been amazing, their registration process has always been on pen and paper.
+This makes it difficult to keep track of the number of registrations and the data of those who have registered.
+On top of that, this sheet can get lost or torn.

+To solve this issue and make the whole process of registrations easier, I've developed an Android app to manage registrations using QR codes.

 ### Tech Stack used

 - React Native